Qabel/qabel-core/CONTRIBUTING.md

 * Developers want their software to always be in a defined and consistent state and this should be preferred but sometimes it is not possible.
 In such cases not only document these conditions but also handle unwanted conditions.
   * E.g. there are cases where an ```initialize()``` method needs to be called *after* an object has been created (i.e. the constructor has been invoked) to fully initialize this object but *before* other methods work as intended.
 Such dependencies must not only be documented (using Javadoc) but also the methods which depend on a call of ```initialize()``` must check if this call has happened and give a meaningful error if not.
 In cases like this we use an ```IllegalStateException```.

-Be consistent.
+#### Be consistent
 The code should look the same regardless who wrote the code.
 Look into the code if you are unsure about how to do something.
 Example:
 If you often happen to find code like
 ```